 ALL UNIFORM REGULATIONS AND GUIDELINES ARE SUBJECT TO THE DISCRETION OF THE PRINCIPAL AND DEAN OF STUDENTS.

 P.E.
+Classes Only

-CLASSES ONLY: During severe winter weather, solid navy sweatpants may be worn over the PE uniform.
-The navy cardigan sweater or navy uniform sweatshirt may be worn over the PE uniform.
+During severe winter weather, solid navy sweatpants may be worn over the P.E. uniform.
+The navy cardigan sweater or navy uniform sweatshirt may be worn over the P.E. uniform.

 STUDENT REGULATIONS

-RECESSES
+Recesses

 Recesses are provided for students to use restrooms and get water.
 The morning recess is only 10 minutes long.
 This break is provided for restroom and drinking purposes only.
-Students may not go onto the field.
-Students may not throw balls, Frisbees, or use other play equipment during this break.

-Lunch Recess PLAYGROUND RULES
+PLAYGROUND RULES

+Students do not enter or leave the playground without permission and supervision of school faculty.

 All students must remain in the designated play areas.

-Play-fighting, rough play, kicking, tackling, karate, etc. are prohibited.
+Play-fighting, rough play, kicking, tackling, wrestling, teasing others, etc. are prohibited.

-Students are not allowed to throw rocks, sticks, etc.
+Students are not allowed to throw rocks, sticks, pine cones, gumballs, etc.

 Students should use playground equipment correctly.

-RAINY DAYS
+Students should be courteous and respectful to others at play.

+At the end of recess, students should bring all play equipment to the storage bin and line up quietly.

+Rainy Days

 On rainy days, students are permitted to stay in a room under the supervision of a teacher for recess.
 No student is allowed in a classroom without a teacher’s supervision.

-PHYSICAL EDUCATION
+Physical Education

 Every student is expected to participate in physical education classes.
 Only those students with proper medical cause, signed by a doctor, will be excused.
 Students unable to participate in physical education classes are assigned academic work to be completed during that period.

-For grades 3-8, the P.E. uniform will be the only clothing allowed for P.E. activity participation.
+For grades 4th -8th, the P.E. uniform will be the only clothing allowed for P.E. activity participation.

-For Pre-K-2, the school uniform will be the clothing worn for P.E. activity participation.
+For Pre-K-3rd, the school uniform will be the clothing worn for P.E. activity participation.
 All girls must wear appropriate shorts under their jumpers to make participation in physical education activities possible.
-It is highly recommended that boys wear their school shorts during the warm months to make participation in physical education classes more comfortable.TREATMENT OF SCHOOL PROPERTY
+It is highly recommended that boys wear their school shorts during the warm months to make participation in physical education classes more comfortable.

-CLASSROOM PARTIES/SCHOOL CELEBRATIONS
+Classroom Parties/School Celebrations

 School parties are limited in number and duration.
 Parties should not last more than 30 minutes.

 HOLIDAY CELEBRATIONS: